vlad17/vlad17.github.io/_posts/2023-10-18-sketching-algorithms-for-second-order-neural-network-optimization.md

 ![Sketchy infographic](/assets/2023-08-18/sketchy-infographic.png){: .center-image-half }

 This is where Sketchy enters the picture: can we retain the quality wins of Shampoo but drop memory to AdaGrad/Adam levels?
 Previous work like AdaFactor shows we can give up quality to reduce memory.
-But can we leverage second-order information to use less memory than Adam and still beat it?
+But can we leverage second moment information to use less memory than Adam and still beat it?

 # Motivation